ACI Artists, Writers and Scholars Residency

 Session 1, June 16-June 29, 2024

-It is possible to do more than one session for a longer residency period (with a 10% discount on the second and/or third sessions).
-Please contact us via email if you would like to receive additional information.
-We will begin reviewing applications for the 2024 program on September 1, 2024. and will continue accepting and reviewing them until the program is full.
+It may be possible to extend your session for a longer, independent, residency period (with a 15% discount per week on the additional time).
+Please contact us via email if you would like to receive additional information about doing this.
+We will begin reviewing applications for the 2024 program on February 1, 2024. and will continue accepting and reviewing them until the program is full.

 _____________________________